View Marline Padgett's Obituary on https://thebrunswicknews.com/ and share memories

 Marline Padgett

-Mamie Marline Padgett, 81, passed away on June 10, 2019, after a long hard battle against dementia and Alzheimer's.
+Mamie Marline Padgett, 81, passed away on June 10th, 2019, after a long hard battle against Dementia and Alzheimer's.

-Marline was born June 3, 1938, in Glennville, Ga., to parents Lyman E. Padgett and Audrey Evelyn Padgett.
+Marline was born June 3, 1938 in Glennville, Georgia to parents Lyman E Padgett and Audrey Evelyn Padgett.

-She is survived by her seven children, Thomas Edward Stewart Jr. of Steinhatchee, Fla., Valerie Mistretta and husband Sal of Ponchatoula, La., Robin McDonald and husband Mark of St. Simons Island, Ga., April Freidline and husband Noel of Charlotte, N.C., Shane Stewart and wife Shelli of North Carolina and Jennifer Boyer of St. Simons Island, Ga.; 22 grandchildren; 17 great-grandchildren; four siblings, Richard Padgett and wife Libby of Darien, Ga., Sharon Rozier of Savannah, Ga., Judi Roland and husband Wayne of Mims, Fla., and Melvin Padgett and wife, Cindy of Darien, Ga.
+She is survived by her seven children; Thomas Edward Stewart, Jr. of Steinhatchee, FL, Valerie Mistretta and husband Sal of Ponchatoula, LA, Robin McDonald and husband Mark of Saint Simons Island, GA, April Freidline and husband Noel of Charlotte, NC, Shane Stewart and wife Shelli of North Carolina, Julie Todd and husband Michael of Charlotte, NC and Jennifer Boyer of Saint Simons Island, GA; twenty two grandchildren; seventeen great-grandchildren; four siblings, Richard Padgett and wife Libby of Darien, GA; Sharon Rozier of Savannah, GA; Judi Roland and husband Wayne of Mims, FL and Melvin Padgett and wife Cindy of Darien, GA.
 Several nieces and nephews also survive.

-Marline grew up in Glennville, Ga.
-She attended grade school there, then moved with her family to Darien, Ga., in 1950.
+Marline grew up in Glennville, Georgia.
+She attended grade school there then moved with her family to Darien, Georgia, in 1950.
 She graduated with honors from Darien High School.
 She also was on the high school basketball team.
-She raised her seven children in Brunswick, Ga.
+She raised her seven children in Brunswick, Georgia.
 At the age of 37, she decided to get her nursing degree.
 After graduating from Brunswick Junior College in 1977, she was employed by the Brunswick Hospital as a registered nurse.
 She loved nursing!
-In 1980, she and some of her children moved to Danbury, Conn.
-She worked as a cardiac nurse in the medical department of Union Carbide Chemical Corp.
+In 1980 she and some of her children moved to Danbury, Connecticut.
+She worked as a Cardiac Nurse in the medical department of Union Carbide Chemical Corporation.
 She also worked as a private duty nurse for many years.
-In 1992, she moved home to Darien to spend time with her family.
+In 1992 she moved home to Darien to spend time with her family.

-Marline was known for being kind, generous and being good to those who knew her and those who did not.
+Marline was known for being kind, generous and being good to those that knew her and those that did not.
 She will be greatly missed.

-Visitation with the family and life celebration will be held from 5-7 p.m.
-Sunday, June 16 at Edo Miller and Sons Funeral Home in Brunswick, Ga.
+Visitation with the family and life celebration will be held on Sunday, June 16th at Edo Miller and Sons Funeral Home in Brunswick, GA from 5:00 to 7:00 pm.

-The memorial service will be held at 11 a.m.
-Monday, June 17 at the Church of Jesus Christ of Latter-day Saints.
+The memorial service will be held at the Church of Jesus Christ of Latter Day Saints in Darien, Georgia on Monday June 17th at 11:00 am.
 President Randy Glenn will officiate.
-Burial will be in Pigot Branch Cemetery, in Glennville, Ga.
+Burial will be in Glennville, GA at Pigot Branch Cemetery.

 Family-placed obituary